Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Your website's entire data and settings are stored in your website database.
 The most crucial thing is to take proper care of it.
 Below are some tips to take care of to ensure and secure your WordPress website.

-If you installed WordPress on your website, you might be aware of wp- table prefixes used by WordPress database table by default.
+If you installed WordPress on your website, you might know the wp- table prefixes used by the WordPress database table by default.

 You can also use another plugin by the name of WP-DBManager for the same job.

-So, change it to something unique like mywp or something else of your own choice.
+So, change it to something unique like mywp or something else you choose.

 If WordPress is already installed on your website with the default table prefix, then, in this case, you can use the iThemes Security plugin to change your table prefix to secure your WordPress website.
 It's a pretty simple setting that can quickly help you do that.

-Use a solid password for accessing your WordPress database, the one you enter when installing WordPress.
+Use a solid password for accessing your WordPress database, which you enter when installing WordPress.
 As always, use the password generator to generate your password to secure your WordPress website.

 No matter how much you make your website secure, there is always a way to hack in.
-Still, keeping yourself on the safe side is always a better choice, so take your website backup daily.
-If your site gets hacked, it won’t be a problem to restore.
+Still, keeping yourself safe is always a better choice, so take your website backup daily.
+If your site gets hacked, restoring it won’t be a problem.
 All you will do would install the backup you have taken.

-WordPress doesn’t have a built-in backup option; however, some hosting providers offer their own automatic backups.
+WordPress has no built-in backup option; however, some hosting providers offer automatic backups.

-There are other third-party backup options; you can use plugins like BackupBuddy, Updraft, VaultPress, or cloud services like Amazon, Dropbox, or Stash.
+You can use third-party backup options like BackupBuddy, Updraft, VaultPress, or cloud services like Amazon, Dropbox, or Stash.

 16. Secure Your Websites Theme and Plugins